About Butter Chicken and the way of life

 It was the time when internet speed was slow; no Facebook, Pinterest, and Instagram.
 For corporates to even have a web presence was a big thing.

-We learned by going behind the scenes to understand the craft, the process, and the minds of the creators.
+We learned by going behind the scenes — the craft, the process, the minds of the creators.
 We felt deeply connected to the OGs.
-“Seven” is not just a movie; it is Kyle Cooper.
+“Seven” is not just a movie.
+It is Kyle Cooper.
 “Meta” is not just a typeface.
 It is Erik Spiekermann.

-Back in those days, that’s how we learned, and ideally, that’s how we expect our next generation of designers to learn.
-Go deep, absorb the substance, and don’t just scratch the surface.
-Five seconds of a cursory glance on an Instagram post won’t do any good.
+That’s how we learned.
+And somewhere in the back of our heads, that’s still how we expect the next generation of designers to learn.
+Go deep, absorb the substance, don’t just scratch the surface.

 Seven, end credits.
 Kyle Cooper appears at 1:59.